'The Change We Want': Milei Supporters Elated In Argentina

-(MENAFN- Jordan Times) BUENOS AIRES - Thousands of rapturous supporters of Argentina's President-elect Javier Milei took to the streets of Buenos Aires on Monday, waving yellow flags bearing the image of a lion - the totem of the wild-haired libertarian.
+Buenos Aires: Thousands of rapturous supporters of Argentina's president-elect Javier Milei took to the streets of Buenos Aires on Sunday, waving yellow flags bearing the image of a lion -- the totem of the wild-haired libertarian.

-The flags were selling“for two dollars”, in support of Milei's plan to ditch the country's volatile peso in favour of the US currency to try to halt inflation.
+The flags were selling "for two dollars," in support of Milei's plan to ditch the country's volatile peso in favor of the US currency to try to halt inflation.

 "Freedom!
 Freedom!" chanted the massive crowd which congregated at Milei's campaign headquarters before heading towards the historic Obelisk monument.